-The lubricant you choose for your compressor plays a critical role in protecting internal metal parts, preventing corrosion and wear, and sealing.
+Your compressor lubricant plays a critical role in protecting internal metal parts, preventing corrosion and wear, and sealing.

-Lubrication Engineers can help by recommending lubrication reliability best practices – including the right oil – for most compressor types, whether they are centrifugal compressors, reciprocating compressors, rotary screw compressors, rotary vane compressors or dry screw compressors.
-We have years of documented success helping our customers maximize uptime while reducing costs.
-When looking for the right oil, it is imperative that a high-quality oil suitable for the application and environment is used.
+We can help with this by recommending lubrication reliability best practices – including the right oil – for most compressor types.
+For example, we can help with centrifugal compressors, reciprocating compressors, rotary screw compressors, rotary vane compressors and dry screw compressors.
+In fact, we have years of documented success helping our customers maximize uptime while reducing costs.

 Qualities of High-Performance Oil for Use in Compressors